crowdplat/NASA-NOIS2-171/crispv2_1/image_scripts/README.md

   The above example maps the image and tabular environments as follows:
   Image environments rotate_90_transform, gaussian_blur_transform, brightness_contrast_transform + tabular environment 0 → Unified environment env1.
   Image environments horizontal_flip_transform, original_resized, vertical_flip_transform + tabular environment 1 → Unified environment env2.

+The merged dataset pickle file will be saved to the file named in the field `data_options.dataset_fp` so that the CRISP ensemble can use the merged image+tabular features as the dataset.

 ## 3. Visualise results using streamlit frontend